Ali Shariati: Legacy

-There are many adherents and opponents of Shariati's views and Shariati's personality is largely unknown.
+There are many adherents and opponents of Shariati's views, and Shariati's personality is largely unknown.
 Ali Khamenei knew Shariati as a pioneer of Islamic teaching according to the requirements of his generation.
 According to Sayyed Ali Khamenei, Shariati had both positive and negative characteristics.
 Khamenei believes that it is unfair to consider Shariati as someone who firmly disagreed with the Mullahs.
 One of the positive sides of Shariati was his ability to explain his thoughts with suitable and simple language for his generation.
 Shariati was somewhat supportive of Mullahs in Iran.
-Some Scholars like Elizabeth F. Thompson try to envisage some similarities between Shariati and his role in the Islamic revolution in Iran with Sayyed Qutb's role in Egypt.
-One similarity is that both of them paved the way for the imminent revolution in Iran and Egypt.
+Some scholars like Elizabeth F. Thompson try to envisage some similarities between Shariati and his role in the Islamic revolution in Iran with Sayyed Qutb's role in Egypt.
+One similarity is that both paved the way for the imminent revolution in their countries.
 Both desired Islamic cultural dominance.
 Both were fans of being revolutionary about ruling values and norms.
 They considered Islamism a third way between those of America and the Soviet Union.
-At the same time they were not wholly utopian and they were partly Islamic.
-Of course there are differences between them - Shariati was a leftist while Qutb was a conservative.
-According to Mahmoud Taleghani, Ali Shariati was a thinker who created a school for revolution.
+At the same time, they were not wholly utopian, and they were partly Islamic.
+Of course, there are differences between them, for example, Shariati was a leftist while Qutb was a conservative.
+According to Mahmoud Taleghani, Shariati was a thinker who created a school for revolution.
 The school guided young people to revolutionary action.
 Beheshti believes that Shariati's work was fundamental to the Islamic revolution.

 According to Hamid Enayat, Shariati was not only a theorist but also an adherent of Islamic radicalism.
 Enayat believes that Shariati can be considered the founder of Islamic socialism.
-Enayat considers him to be one of the most beloved and popular individuals in Islamic radicalism and socialism.
+Enayat considers him one of the most beloved and popular individuals in Islamic radicalism and socialism.

 According to Hamid Algar, Shariati was the number one ideologue of the Islamic revolution.

 Publications

-Despite Shariati's early death, he was the author of "more than a hundred books", and the number of his publications goes up to some 200 if it includes "articles, seminar papers, and lecture series".
+Despite Shariati's early death, he authored some 200 publications including articles, seminar papers and lecture series in addition to more than a hundred books.